Principal Analyst / Partner

 Today, Bill’s Accident Reconstruction work focuses on two areas: the analysis of vehicle electronic data (“black box data”) and the application of Human Factors science to crash analysis.

-Bill is a member of Shepherd of the Hills Lutheran Church in Hoover, where he serves on the Church Counsel and helps teach “children’s church.”
-He contributes personally and as a Partner in MSC to Food for the Poor, a Christian relief agency specializing in helping the needy in Latin America and the Caribbean.
-Away from work, Bill enjoys back country hiking, camping, and spending time with his two kids: Cate, an 18 year old artist and Erich, a 10 year old goalkeeper.
+Outside of work, Bill is active in his church and contributes personally and as a Partner in MSC to Food for the Poor, a Christian relief agency specializing in helping the needy in Latin America and the Caribbean.
+Away from work, Bill enjoys back country hiking, camping, and spending time with his two kids: Cate and Erich.

 Bachelor of Arts, Economics Auburn University, 1998